cbryant24/styled-react/README.md

 An `a` tag is currently exported for general linking.

 Currently Styled-React is setup to use `react-router`.
-To create a links provide the exported `react-router-dom` link the the `createLink` function exported from the Styled-React library.
-The `createLink` function returns a `react-router-dom Link` that can now be styled as normal with theming included
+To create a link provide the exported `react-router-dom` `Link` to the `createLink` function exported from the Styled-React library.
+The `createLink` function returns a `react-router-dom Link` that can now be styled as normal with themeing included

 ```javascript
 import { Link } from 'react-router-dom';